oxtopus/dagger/README.md

 Release candidates are identified by traversing the CI branch and the documented dependencies.
-When a particular project is released, the specific commit is tagged accordingly.
+When a particular project is released, the specific revision is tagged accordingly.